IBM/ibm-licensing-operator/README.md

 kubectl describe pod $podName -n ibm-common-services
 ```

 2\.
-Check Route or Ingress settings depending on your parameter settings using these commands, for example:
+Check Route or Ingress settings depending on your parameter settings, for example, using these commands.

 ```bash
 kubectl get ingress -n ibm-common-services -o yaml